ubc-cpsc455-2024S/project-14_resting_shark/README.md

 ## Project task requirements:
 ### 3-5 minimal requirements
-- Working lesson with:
+- Working lesson with: ✔️
-  - True/false
+  - True/false ✔️
-  - Fill in the blank
+  - Fill in the blank ✔️
-  - Multiple choice/select all that applies
+  - Multiple choice/select all that applies ✔️
-- User authentication and Profile
+- User authentication and Profile ✔️
--  Streaks/Leagues (reward system of some kind)
+- Streaks/Leagues (reward system of some kind) ✔️
+- User levels and exp ✔️
-- Home page/Menu
+- Home page/Menu ✔️
 ### 3-7 “standard” requirements
-- Lesson of the day
+- Lesson of the day ✔️
-- Hints/Explanations
+- Hints/Explanations ✔️
-- Lives
+- Lives ✔️
+- Progress tracking ✔️
 ### 2-3 stretch requirements
-- customizable profile picture
+- customizable profile picture ✔️
-- Community
+- Community ✔️
+- User stats ✔️
+- Timer cooldown when lives are used up ✔️

+## How tech from Units 1-5 are used in the project
+1. HTML/CSS/JS

+2. React and Redux

+3. NodeJS/Express
+   - the backend of this project is a RESTful API written using NodeJS and Express.
+   - NodeJS is very unpoinionated, so we could easily design and structure our code the way we want and not be forced to follow a predetermined framework
+       - our code follows a router > services structure, where all business logic is contained in modularized functions and

+5. MongoDB
-- Stats
+   - MongoDB

-## Minimal Requirement Breakdown

-### 1. Have a working lesson for user to learn from.
-- Develop the lesson flow.
-- Create the starting and ending pages.
-- Design the necessary implementation to generate questions using OpenAI.
-- Manage responses for correct and incorrect answers.

-### 2. Create dashboard menu for the lessons
-- Design a dashboard interface for accessing different question modes and pages.
-- Display all available lessons to the user.
-- Enable functionalities to add, delete, and optionally edit questions.
-- Show the user profile of the logged-in user.
-- Incorporate a search functionality to find specific lessons from the dashboard.
+7. Release Engineering

 ## Prototypes
 <img src="images/prototype.jpg" width="400px">